elki-project/elki-project.github.io/tutorial/spatial_distance_functions.md

         }
         return sumdiff / sumsum;
       }
+{% endhighlight %}

 After implementing this class, we can immediately run our algorithms with it.
 Since it has an (implicit) public constructor and no parameters, the GUI will automatically add it to its drop down menus.

 Support for spatial indexes
 ---------------------------

 In order to accelerate distance based algorithms (e.g. DBSCAN, LOF) using this distance function, we need to implent a **lower-bound on the rectangle-to-rectangle distances**.
 This is often called the "minDist".
-In order to implement this method, we change the parent class to [AbstractSpatialDistanceFunction](./releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractSpatialDistanceFunction.html), and have eclipse generate the missing method.
+In order to implement this method, we change the parent class to [AbstractSpatialDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractSpatialDistanceFunction.html), and have eclipse generate the missing method.
 After adding the usual safety checks, it looks like this:

-    #!java
+{% highlight java %}
       @Override
       public double minDist(SpatialComparable mbr1, SpatialComparable mbr2) {
         if (mbr1 instanceof NumberVector && mbr2 instanceof NumberVector) {